Tuwaiq-Data-Science-Bootcamp/Day18-Lab1-EDA2/README.md

    - Data is preferred to be monotomic (for better results)

 ## Applicability:
-  This technique cab be be used on continuous data as long as it is ranked.
+  This technique can be be used on continuous data as long as it is ranked.

   ![Screenshot_20221116-121706_Chrome](https://user-images.githubusercontent.com/109832303/202139667-9c9d85f2-fe4b-4dea-8c4f-551f5e10ba96.jpg)